Thierry Ardisson: 1980s

 In 1980, in the course of the interviews that his agency Business conducted for French newspapers and magazines, Ardisson interviewed French tennis player Yannick Noah who admitted to smoking hashish and that tennis players regularly took amphetamines before the games, a scandal that led to his first appearance on television.

 In 1985, at the suggestion of producer Marie-France Brière, Ardisson adapted his press interviews (called Descente de police) for the French TV network TF1, a program in which guest personalities were subjected to a harsh and abrupt police-style interrogation.
 The concept – too brutal and provocative – got censored by French media authorities and the show taken off the air a few months later.
 With the support of Hervé Bourges, who had given him carte blanche, he nevertheless remained at TF1 and hosted Scoop à la une.

 From 1986 to 1987, he co-produced À la folie pas du tout with Catherine Barma, hosted by Patrick Poivre d’Arvor.
-In 1987, Thierry Ardisson sold his shares in his advertising agency Business and founded the TV production company Ardisson & Lumières.
+In 1987, Ardisson sold his shares in his advertising agency Business and founded the TV production company Ardisson & Lumières.

 From September 1987 to June 1988, together with Catherine Barma, he created and served as artistic director for the show Face à France on La Cinq TV network, hosted by Guillaume Durand; Bains de minuit, a so-called trendy late-night show which he presented from the nightclub Les Bains Douches; and Childéric, a hit parade show hosted by Childéric Muller.
 On 9 September 1988, alongside DJ Claude Challe, co-owner of Les Bains Douches, he presented on Antenne 2 the Prince concert in Dortmund, Germany.

 From 1988 to 1990, he hosted Lunettes noires pour nuits blanches from the Palace, a famous nightclub, on Antenne 2 in late-night Saturday slot.
 The program, intended as a rock show, replaced Les Enfants du rock, which had just ended.
 The show’s title was taken from an advertising slogan he had coined for Glamor sunglasses ten years earlier.
 For this program, he devised the concept of “formatted interviews” such as Interview première fois, Auto-interview, and Questions cons.
 The show was later parodied on La télé des Inconnus, notably with Didier Bourdon imitating Ardisson, Bernard Campan parodying Laurent Baffie, and Pascal Légitimus parodying the host Arthur.
 Much later, Guillaume Durand described Ardisson as “one of the greatest interviewers of the past thirty years: his very long shoots produced daring, risky interviews.”
 In parallel, still working with Catherine Barma, he co-produced Stars à la barre for Antenne 2, initially hosted by Roger Zabel and later by Daniel Bilalian.

 Afterwards, Ardisson took over the Saturday 7 p.m. slot with Télé Zèbre, featuring Yves Mourousi, Françoise Hardy, Philippe Manœuvre and two newcomers, Yvan Le Bolloc'h and Bruno Solo.